saziosu/flame-masters/README.md

 * Spice Enthusiasts: Individuals who enjoy bold and intense flavors, seeking out new and exciting spicy food experiences.
 * Foodies: People passionate about exploring different cuisines and flavors, who are always on the lookout for unique and flavorful products to enhance their culinary adventures.
-* Adventurous Eaters: Individuals who are passitonate about pushing the limits of their taste and what levels of spice they can handle.
+* Adventurous Eaters: Individuals who are passionate about pushing the limits of their taste and what levels of spice they can handle.
 * Gift Shoppers: Customers looking for distinctive and memorable gifts for friends or family members who share a love for spicy food and want to purchase a more unusual gift for them
 * Health-conscious Consumers: Those who appreciate the health benefits associated with spicy foods, such as metabolism boosting properties or potential pain relief, and seek out quality products that align with their dietary preferences.
+Since most hot sauces are naturally vegan, it is also an attractive business for users that are conscious of eating animal products.

 ## Marketing Strategy
 The businesses marketing strategy going forward is: